In Celebration of the Human Voice - The Essential Musical Instrument

 Composer: John Burge | Poetry By: Emily Dickinson

-A sensitive, beautifully melodic setting of a meaningful, interesting poem by Emily Dickinson from Daniel Hall renders a work of rare loveliness for more advanced women's choirs.
+A sensitive, beautifully melodic setting of a meaningful interesting poem by Emily Dickinson.
+Renders a work of rare loveliness for more advanced women's choirs.
 Requires an accomplished oboist.
-This is a work of sophistication and depth for important concerts or festivals.
-Duration: ca. 5:00.
+This is a work of sophistication and depth for important concerts or festivals.ÊJo-Michael Scheibe Choral Series.

 Adapted from Love Reckons by Itself Alone, this work was originally commissioned by ASHINAGA for the At Home in the World concerts.
 Scored for unaccompanied SATB Choir, the work is a setting of a poem by Emily Dickinson and lasts around 7 minutes.